HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Died] https://github.com/AtheMathmo/vision-rs - Access to computer vision benchmarking datasets in Rust.
 This library provides access to common machine learning benchmarking datasets.
 [2019-10-22][Active] https://github.com/arrayfire/arrayfire-rust - ArrayFire is a high performance library for parallel computing with an easy-to-use API.
 It enables users to write scientific computing code that is portable across CUDA, OpenCL and CPU devices.
 This project provides Rust bindings for the ArrayFire library. https://github.com/arrayfire/arrayfire: ArrayFire: a general purpose GPU library.
 [2019-10-22][Died] https://github.com/autumnai/leaf - Open Machine Intelligence Framework for Hackers.
 (GPU/CPU)
+[2019-10-22][Died] https://github.com/jackm321/RustNN - RustNN is a feedforward neural network library.
+The library generates fully connected multi-layer artificial neural networks that are trained via backpropagation.
+Networks are trained using an incremental training mode.
+[2019-10-22][Died] https://github.com/jackm321/Rust_Classifier - A naive Bayes classifier crate for Rust [2019-10-22][Died] https://github.com/japaric-archived/nvptx - How to: Run Rust code on your NVIDIA GPU [2019-10-23][Active] https://github.com/bheisler/RustaCUDA - RustaCUDA helps you bring GPU-acceleration to your projects by providing a flexible, easy-to-use interface to the CUDA GPU computing toolkit.
+RustaCUDA makes it easy to manage GPU memory, transfer data to and from the GPU, and load and launch compute kernels written in any language.
+[2019-10-23][Active] https://github.com/YunYang1994/ai-notebooks - reimplements articles code with tensorflow.

 ### InterActive with Other Programming-Language/Platform
 [2019-10-18][Active] https://github.com/RustPython/RustPython - Looks good to me